Seed multiplication

 Planning for multiplication: Multiplication list

-In GGCE we use the Multiplication inventory action for flagging the material that should be considered for multiplication.
-The inventory action records when and who put the material on the list, when the multiplication should start, and whether it is included in the current batch that is being prepared for planting.
+In GGCE we use the Multiplication inventory action for flagging materials that should be considered for multiplication.
+This inventory action records who and when the material was added to the list, the intended start date for multiplication, and whether it is included in the current batch being prepared for planting.

-Material is put on a list for multiplication for various reasons, most commonly as a result of low quantity on hand of material, or meeting the critical viability thresholds.
-Which criteria you use is completely flexible and up to your SOP.
-To put material on the Multiplication list, simply schedule a new Multiplication action on the inventories that meet your criteria.
+Material is put on a list for multiplication for various reasons, most commonly as a result of low quantity on hand of material or meeting the critical viability thresholds.
+The criteria for inclusion are flexible and determined by your SOP.
+To add material on the Multiplication list, simply schedule a new Multiplication action on the inventories that meet your criteria.

 Preparation of samples for multiplication

-Before we begin preparing samples we need to know the capacity for multiplication (i.e. number of plots available), as that determines how many samples we should prepare.
-Which of the materials from the Multiplication list will be included depends on various factors (e.g. location and climate of the site, seasonality, etc.) and these factors are considered when making the selection.
+Before we begin preparing samples, we need to know the capacity for multiplication (i.e. number of plots available), as that determines how many samples can be prepared.
+The selection of materials from the Multiplication list depends on various factors like location and climate of the site, seasonality, etc.

-The preparation of samples for planting begins as a new Distribution Request of type Multiplication, with the final recipient set to the person who needs to receive the samples for planting.
-The material to include in this multiplication batch are added as requested items, and the request is then processed as any other request (retrieval from storage, packing and labeling of samples) and the samples delivered to the person coordinating the multiplication effort.
+The preparation of samples for planting begins as a new Distribution Request of type Multiplication, designating the final recipient as the person who needs to receive the samples for planting.
+Materials from the multiplication batch are added as requested items, and the request is then processed as any other request (retrieval from storage, packing and labeling of samples) and the samples are delivered to the person coordinating the multiplication effort.

-Inventory > Multiplication order provides a convenient shortcut: if you have capacity for 50 accessions, you can pick 50 inventories from the list and include them a new Distribution Request.
-This will remove the selected inventories from the Multiplication list (by changing the status of Multiplication action to started).
+Inventory > Multiplication order provides a convenient shortcut.
+For exampls, if you have capacity for 50 accessions, you can select 50 inventories from the list and include them a new Distribution Request.
+This action removes the selected inventories from the Multiplication list (by changing the status of Multiplication action to started).

 Packing and labeling of samples

-In distribution to users we label the samples with the identity of the source material and any information about those samples will relate to the source inventory.
+In distribution, samples are labeled with the identity of the source material and any related information pertains to the source inventory.
 This also applies to internal distribution for viability and plant health testing: the results are associated with the inventory from where the sample was taken.

-But for multiplication we track the outgoing samples and link the activities and information to those, instead of relating it with the inventory from which the sample was taken.
+However, for multiplication, outgoing samples are tracked and the activities and information are associated with these samples instead of relating them to the inventory from which the sample was taken.
 These withdrawn inventories also return to the genebank as a new generation of seed.

-The function Create withdrawn inventories in the request for Multiplication will create and register the withdrawn inventories.
+The function Create withdrawn inventories in the request for Multiplication creates and registers the withdrawn inventories.
 For each material in the request, a new inventory is created, automatically numbered and linked to its source material.

 A specially designed distribution label is used for the outgoing seed.
 This template uses distribution request item’s withdrawn inventory instead of the source inventory which is used for other types of distribution.
 The labels are printed from the Multiplication request in Distribution > Request > Order items.